juicedata/juicefs-csi-driver/docs/en/administration/upgrade-csi-driver.md

 helm upgrade juicefs-csi-driver juicefs/juicefs-csi-driver -n kube-system -f ./values.yaml
 ```

-### Upgrade via kubectl
+### Upgrade via kubectl {#kubectl-upgrade}

+If you are to install via kubectl, we advise you against any modifications upon the `k8s.yaml`, as this introduces toil when you carry out upgrades in the future: you'll have to review every difference between versions, and decide what part of change is introduced by the upgrade, and what should be preserved as needed customizations.
+The toil will grow with more customizations, and should absolutely be avoided on production environments.

+So if you're still using kubectl to manage installations, switch to Helm whenever possible.
+Considering the default mount mode is [a decoupled architecture](../introduction.md#architecture), uninstalling CSI Driver doesn't interfere with existing PVs, so you can switch to Helm installation with ease, and enjoy a much easier maintenance.

-If you haven't made any modifications to the default CSI installation, you can just download the latest [`k8s.yaml`](https://github.com/juicedata/juicefs-csi-driver/blob/master/deploy/k8s.yaml), and then perform the upgrade by running:
+Of course, if you haven't made any modifications to the default CSI installation, you can just download the latest [`k8s.yaml`](https://github.com/juicedata/juicefs-csi-driver/blob/master/deploy/k8s.yaml), and then perform the upgrade by running:

 ```shell
 kubectl apply -f ./k8s.yaml
 ```

-But if you maintain your own fork of `k8s.yaml`, with your own configuration changes, you'll need to compare the differences between the old and new `k8s.yaml`, apply the newly introduced changes, and then install.
+But if you maintain your own fork of `k8s.yaml`, with all your own customizations, you'll need to compare the differences between the old and new `k8s.yaml`, apply the newly introduced changes, and then install.

 ```shell
 curl https://raw.githubusercontent.com/juicedata/juicefs-csi-driver/master/deploy/k8s.yaml > k8s-new.yaml